mdn/content/files/en-us/web/api/window/open/index.md

 ### Parameters

 - `url` {{optional_inline}}
   - : A string indicating the URL or path of the resource to be loaded.
-If an empty string (`""`) is specified as `url`, a blank page is opened into the targeted browsing context.
-Note that remote URLs are deferred until after the current script block finishes executing.
+If an empty string (`""`) is specified or this parameter is omitted, a blank page is opened into the targeted browsing context.

 - `target` {{optional_inline}}
   - : A string, without whitespace, specifying the {{domxref("window/name", "name")}} of the browsing context the resource is being loaded into.
 If the name doesn't identify an existing context, a new context is created and given the specified name.
 The special [`target` keywords](/en-US/docs/Web/HTML/Element/a#attr-target), `_self`, `_blank`, `_parent`, and `_top`, can also be used.